-We have had a fun packed week with interschool Rounders tournaments, taste testing different healthy foods before making our own couscous recipes, designing our own mini exercise routines, using graphs to analyse data about the sales and nutritional value of couscous compared to pasta and chocolate before writing a summary of why exercise and healthy eating is important.
-We also tried out a number of different sporting activities before ending the week with our sports day.
+We have had a fun packed week trying out a number of different sporting activities during our sports carousel, taste testing different healthy foods before making our own couscous recipes, designing our own mini exercise routines, using graphs to analyse data about the sales and nutritional value of couscous compared to pasta before writing a summary of why exercise and healthy eating is important.
+We also had an inter-house Kwick Cricket tournaments before ending the week with our sports day.
 I’m sure the chants of ‘Ain’t No Whale Gonna Fail’, ‘Nothing Hotter than an Otter’, ‘Who are we?
 Red Army’ and ‘Be cautious around a Porpoises’ could be heard all around the Village!

 Art – Clay Bear Characters